stla/hakyllsource/posts/Beta3.md

 ================================================

-I've just discovered that the $GB4$ distribution appears in the paper *On Kummer’s distributions of type two and generalized Beta distributions* written by Hamza & Vallois.
+I've just discovered that the $GB4$ distribution appears in the paper *On Kummer's distributions of type two and generalized Beta distributions* written by Hamza & Vallois.
 It is named *generalised Beta distribution* in this paper, it is denoted by $\beta_\delta(a,b,c)$ and its density function at $u \in [0,1]$ is given by $$